medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/UseCases-ENG.md

 ## Introduction

-This document contains a number of use case descriptions and is part of the documentation of Med-Com’s FHIR-standard “HospitalNotification”.
+This document contains a number of use case descriptions and is part of the documentation of MedCom’s FHIR-standard “HospitalNotification”.
 The documentation consists of 3 parts, accessible via [the frontpage of HospitalNotification](./docs/index.md).

 1.	’HospitalNotification’ – Clinical guidelines